1451 Avenue Road, Toronto, Ontario, M5N 2H9, Canada

 I encourage you to visit our beautiful 22-acre campus, to tour both our heritage and contemporary buildings and to speak with our faculty and students to see, first-hand, the benefits of a Havergal education.

-St John’s-Ravenscourt (SJR) is an independent co-educational Kindergarten to Grade 12 university-preparatory day and boarding school that offers an outstanding all-round education for talented boys and girls.
+St John’s-Ravenscourt (SJR) is an independent co-educational Kindergarten to Grade 12 university-preparatory day school that offers an outstanding all-round education for talented boys and girls.
 We are fiercely proud of our rich heritage and combine our long traditions with the best of 21st Century learning to enable our students to thrive in this quickly changing world, not only during their school days but at university and beyond.

 Our School community is built around the four pillars of academic excellence, creative expression, active healthy living and social responsibility.
 We have extremely high expectations of our students, in terms of their academic commitment and co-curricular attainment as well as their personal qualities of compassion, integrity and service.
 I am very proud to lead a School of such fundamental strength, clear mission and exhilarating possibilities.